turingschool/backend-curriculum-site/module2/portfolios/portfolio_requirements.md

     - What has been the most valuable piece of feedback you have received?
     - What specific actions are you planning on taking after receiving the feedback from this inning?
 * **Reflection on PD**
+    - What was your experience like with networking this inning?
+Who did you reach out to, and what insights did you glean?
+How have these conversations shaped your strategy going forward?
     - Reflecting on your career journal from the module, what is your current vision for your career in the software industry?
 How has this vision changed since you started at Turing?
+(Reminder: it's very okay for this vision to shift a lot while you're at Turing, and to keep shifting afterward too!).

 #### The presentation should not be a series of slides that directly answers each of these questions with bullet points, but instead should: